NordLayer - Network Security

 Increased network visibility

-The expansion of remote working, BYOD, third-party collaborations and IoT connectivity poses severe problems for network managers.
-The proliferation of devices and users is hard to map and monitor, making complete network visibility challenging to achieve.
-NAC solutions solve this issue by mapping every device that connects to a network and implementing policies covering every authorized user.
+The expansion of remote working, bring your own device, third-party collaborations, and IoT connectivity poses severe problems for network managers.
+The proliferation of devices and users is hard to map and monitor, making complete network visibility challenging.
+NAC solutions solve this issue by mapping every device that connects to a network infrastructure and implementing policies covering every authorized user.

 Improved cybersecurity

-The threat from cyberattacks grows constantly.
-Corporate resources are exposed to malware, ransomware, and DDoS attacks, while hackers continuously seek access to sensitive data that they can sell on the Dark Web.
-NAC solutions minimize these threats by excluding unauthorized or suspicious actors and limiting what users can do to achieve network access.
+The threat of cyberattacks grows constantly.
+Corporate resources are exposed to malware, ransomware, and DDoS attacks, while hackers continuously seek access to sensitive data they can sell on the dark web.
+NAC solutions minimize these threats by excluding unauthorized or suspicious actors and limiting users' ability to achieve network access.

 More effective compliance

-Regulators are becoming stricter about how companies protect client information, especially where payment and personal information are concerned.
+Regulators are becoming stricter about how companies protect client information, especially concerning payment and personal information.
 Companies with solid records of compliance with security regulations benefit from a trust dividend and reduce the risk of losses associated with data theft.
-NAC can assist with both tasks by following gold-standard security compliance across all network endpoints.
+NAC solutions can assist both tasks by following gold-standard security compliance across all network endpoints.

-NAC solutions function by establishing which devices and users are authorized to connect to wired and wireless networks.
+NAC solutions establish which devices and users can connect to wired and wireless networks.
 Security teams devise a protocol that forms the basis of authorization policies, and specialist software applies those protocols every time a connection request is received.

 NAC systems refer to third-party authentication services when they receive access requests and establish user permissions.
-When the system authenticates users, it creates secure connections that resemble classic Virtual Private Network (VPN) tunnels.
+The system authenticates users and creates secure connections that resemble classic virtual private network traffic tunnels.

 NAC tools may also determine which resources are available to corporate network users.
 Security policies can set out different access tiers dependent upon user roles, and NAC software can make it impossible for users to move outside their allotted permissions.